SeanAsan/RE4CharacterAPI/README.md

 ```

 ## Changes
-Didn't change much of the project other than the HTTP methods and the endpoints, that I proposed during my API Idea presnetations.
+Didn't change much of the project other than the HTTP methods and the endpoints, that I proposed during my API idea presnetations.
 Added a test item to showcase the delete request in postman.